jiaodaxiaozi/NeXTA-GMNS/README.md

 4. NEXTA also can support the  conversion between GIS shape file and user-defined CSV files.

+## DTALite
-### The related open-source software, DTALite, uses a computationally simple but theoretically rigorous traffic queuing model in its lightweight mesoscopic simulation engine.
+The related open-source software, DTALite, uses a computationally simple but theoretically rigorous traffic queuing model in its lightweight mesoscopic simulation engine.
 Its built-in parallel computing capability dramatically speeds-up the analysis process by using widely available multi-core CPU hardware.
-It takes about 1 hour to compute agent-based dynamic traffic equilibrium for a large-scale network with 1 million vehicles for 20 iterations.
+It takes about 1 hour to compute agent-based dynamic traffic equilibrium for a large-scale network with 1 million vehicles for 20 iterations. https://github.com/xzhou99/dtalite_software_release
-https://github.com/xzhou99/dtalite_software_release
 - typical network: 2000 traffic zones, 200000 links, 2-10 million vehiches

-### DTALite/NeXTA applications in the United States
+DTALite/NeXTA applications in the United States
 ![maps](docs/images/Project_US.png)